SigmaDroid-Devices/.github/profile/README.md

 ![SigmaDroid-Project](https://github.com/SigmaDroid-Project/.github/raw/main/profile/sigma_logo.png)

-The SigmaDroid Project
+The SigmaDroid Project - Devices
 =============================

 [![Download SigmaDroid-Project](https://github.com/SigmaDroid-Project/.github/raw/main/profile/download.png)](https://mega.nz/folder/29QXRCqT#9pO4ynX4_QD3L07ZHzUDwQ)

-Welcome to the SigmaDroid Android Project!
+Welcome to the SigmaDroid Android Project Devices Github!

 Now is your chance to try a no-nonse, clean, and fully customizable custom android ROM built by veteran developers from the community.
 We are a team of developers, designers, and translators who are passionate about creating a stable and feature-rich ROM that will make your device feel like home.